 The Irish famine from 1845, the Great Chinese Famine from 1959, and the Ethiopian famine of the 1980s remain lodged in our collective psyche, and referred to when political warning signs appear.
 Both World Wars stretched our ability to organise food systems to their limits.

 Food systems reflect the breadth and complexity of economic relationships, from global infrastructure, all the way through to what goes in our mouths.

 The need for joined-up food systems seems so obvious.
 We, Quota’s founders, kept coming across examples of how greater co-operation between policy, business and research professionals would radically improve food for everyone.

-We’re conducting research to delve deeper into this – and so far the evidence is overwhelming.
+We conducted research to delve deeper into this – and the evidence was overwhelming.
 Food-related deaths would dramatically decrease if the professional food silos were broken down.

 So here we are – bringing the community together through news and events.
 By always asking the business, research and policy communities to consider one another, by presenting their news in an integrated format, and combining their insights and aspirations through our events, we will strengthen the relationships across food systems for the greater good of food security in the long term.

 Quota’s motto, sol omnibus lucet, the sun shines on everyone, observes that under the same sun, we all have a role to play.
 And, we all suffer when food systems fail.

 Send us your news, join us in the conversation…